dhanushl0l/PureWeb/README.md

 # Open Source Portfolio Website

 This is an open-source portfolio website template that you can use for your personal or professional portfolio.
-The website is designed to be easily customizable and includes a donate button for accepting contributions.
+The website is designed to be easily customizable.
 The template is licensed under the MIT License, so feel free to use it however you like.

 ## Features
 - Responsive design for mobile and desktop.